 Angela L. Mastrangelo, counsel with the firm, has a diverse practice.
-She primarily represents businesses in need of restructuring, reorganization, and liquidation, as well as Chapter 11 debtors-in-possession, Chapter 11 and Chapter 7 trustees, creditors’ committees, disbursing agents, unsecured creditors, secured creditors, and plaintiffs and defendants in avoidance actions.
-Angela also represents clients in a range of business litigation matters in state and federal courts, arbitration proceedings and asset acquisitions/sales.
+She primarily represents businesses in financial distress through restructuring, workouts, reorganization, or liquidation.
+Clients include Chapter 11 debtors-in-possession, Chapter 11 and Chapter 7 trustees, creditors’ committees, disbursing agents, unsecured creditors, secured creditors, shareholders, and plaintiffs and defendants in avoidance actions.
+Angela also represents clients in asset acquisitions/sales, as well as business litigation matters in state and federal courts and arbitration proceedings.

 Areas of Practice

 Angela works closely with clients to achieve their goals and optimize the benefits and protections under the Bankruptcy Code.
 She advises and counsels clients in all facets of bankruptcy including:

 - Negotiating with creditors resulting in assumption, rejection and/or modification of contracts and leases;

 - Resolving landlord disputes;

 - Recovering monies and property through preference and fraudulent conveyance litigation;